Save an Average of $321* A Year on RV Insurance

 Full-time RV Insurance Cost

 Before you begin your search for the perfect RV insurance, know how you plan to use your RV.
-If you use it full time, you need more coverage than you would as a part-time vacationer or weekend user.
+If you use it full-time, you need more coverage than you would as a part-time vacationer or weekend user.

-Full-time RV users usually pay higher rates for insurance.
-That's because, when you're living in your RV, it doubles as your home and your vehicle.
-Therefore, your policy combines homeowner's and auto insurance, increasing your rates.
+That’s because, when you’re living in your RV, it doubles as your home and your vehicle.
+Therefore, your policy combines homeowner’s and auto insurance, increasing your rates.

 Most insurance companies view full-time RV use as a higher risk than part-time driving, so they charge more to cover it.